ndemianc/ChartingApp/README.md

 #Instruction

-##1.
-Install MongoDB *(version 3.0.1)* on your computer and run it on the standard port (27017)
-You may use this tutorial: http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/
+1. Install MongoDB *(version 3.0.1)* on your computer and run it on the standard port (27017) You may use this tutorial: http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/

-##2.
-To restore archive with DB data please use the following command:
+2. To restore archive with DB data please use the following command:
-*tar -zxvf cybercraft.tar.gz*
+**tar -zxvf cybercraft.tar.gz**

-##3.
-Ensure that you have mongorestore version 3.0.1 or higher.
+3. Ensure that you have mongorestore version 3.0.1 or higher.
 Use mongorestore to restore the dump into your running mongod.
 Do this by opening a terminal window (mac) or cmd window (windows) and navigating to the directory so that the dump directory is directly beneath you.
 Now please type:
-*mongorestore dump*
+**mongorestore dump**

-**Note you will need to have your path setup correctly to find mongorestore.**
+*Note you will need to have your path setup correctly to find mongorestore.*

-##4.
-Now, using the Mongo shell, perform a findOne on the collection called records in the database cybercraft.
+4. Now, using the Mongo shell, perform a findOne on the collection called records in the database cybercraft.
 Required command are given below.
 Please ensure that the date returned looks same as below:

-*
+**
 show dbs
 use cybercraft
 show collections